scify/Crowdsourcing-Platform/README.md

 If you encounter any issues, refer to the following steps:

-1. Check container logs if using Docker Compose: `docker-compose logs`
+1. Check container logs if using Docker Compose: `docker compose logs`
 2. Verify Nginx and PHP-FPM status: `systemctl status nginx` and `systemctl status php-fpm`
 3. Review Laravel logs located in `storage/logs/laravel.log`
 4. Ensure your `.env` file has the correct database credentials